What were the Girls Get Equal Listening Sessions?

 We are committed to continuing our work to create a safe place for young women and girls to express themselves.”

-Hover to find out more about each member of the inspiring global Girls Get Equal group who helped secure these commitments:
+Hover to find out more about each member of the inspiring global Girls Get Equal group:

 Grassroots activist, writer and debater on gender and socioeconomic justice.